Shepherds Friendly Over 50s Life Insurance Review 2020

 The Shepherds Friendly Over 50s Life Plan will provide preferential rates to non-smokers.
 However, being a non-smoker can indicate that you’re in good health, or at least in better health than a smoker would be.

 If that is the case and you are in good health with no existing health conditions, you would be best served getting quotes for two types of life insurance, either term or whole of life (or both) and a quote for over 50s.
 You can find that the amount you can get covered for is significantly higher on a general life insurance policy than it is on an Over 50s plan.
 Often is the case with these plans is you’ll get enough cover to save your family the expense of a funeral.
-Once that’s paid by the insurer, they get the change that’s left over.
+Once that’s paid by the insurer, they get the leftover change.

 For those without health concerns, there’s no reason not to check out what other types of cover you can get.
 You could be cutting yourself short by not exploring all your options.

 Haw Bank House,

 FS Registration Number: 109997